analogdevicesinc/VSCode-Maxim/userguide.md

 <hr>

-## Working with Example Code
+## Referencing Example Code
 When writing code for Maxim's Microcontrollers you might want to reference example code to see how to use our peripheral drivers.

 In the MaximSDK examples can be found under the `~\MaximSDK\Examples\<Target Platform>` folder, and in the LP SDK they can be found under the `~\Maxim\Firmware\<Target Platform>\Applications\EvKitExamples` folder.
 For instance, the MAX32670 has the following examples available:

 ![Examples folder](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/examples_folder.JPG)

-Opening up the GPIO example reveals the following contents:
+Opening the GPIO example reveals the following contents:

 ![GPIO Contents](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/gpio_contents.JPG)